zerocracy/judges-action/README.md

 In the file, there is only one place that you should configure: the `repositories=...` should have a comma-separated list of repositories where your team works (instead of `...`).
+If you have more than one repository in your product, list them here.
+The CI job must only be added to one of them.

 Once the file is added, GitHub will start running this job hourly, collecting information about most important activities of